 Tu-tu tu-T

-We can modify the expression slightly so that it includes the other substring from the example.
-To do this, we'll use a modifier.
+We can modify the expression slightly to include the other substring from the example.
+To do this, we use a modifier.

-in a group of regular expression characters and that change their behavior.
+in a group of regular expression characters to change their behavior.
 If we put i

 after ?

-, it makes it ignore case sensitivity, and we get get a match with another substring, but instead of lower case t
+, it will ignore case sensitivity, and we get a match with another substring.
+But instead of lower case t

 :